ByteKnight-SRM/PM-Accelerator-Weather-App/README.md

 # 🌦️ PM-Accelerator-Weather-App

 A full-stack Weather App built using **React** (Frontend) and **Flask** (Backend), as part of my **PM Accelerator Internship Assessment**!
 This app fetches real-time weather data and also includes a YouTube integration for related weather videos.
+# [Focused on functionality with minimal UI design due to time constraints]

 ---